code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 Proper diagramming helps in understanding how the architecture is structured, the dependencies between components, how the different components communicate, and their responsibilities.

-A clear architectural diagram can also be useful for planning.
+**A clear architectural diagram can also be useful for planning**.
 Once you have a general idea of the components, you can structure the planning according to the module dependencies and the priorities.

 A lack of diagramming leads to a "just words" definition: how many times have you heard people talk about modules that do not exist or do not work as they were imagining?

-The whole team can benefit from having a common language: a clear diagram brings clear thoughts, helping all the stakeholders (developers, architects, managers) understand the parts that compose a system.
+The whole team can benefit from having a common language: **a clear diagram brings clear thoughts**, helping all the stakeholders (developers, architects, managers) understand the parts that compose a system.

 I tried several approaches: both online WYSIWYG tools like Draw.IO and DSL like Structurizr and Mermaid.
 For different reasons, I wasn't happy with any of them.